 Packing for Europe can always seem daunting if you’re from the US or Canada or some other part of the world.
 I feel like I grew up being taught that Europeans were fancy and classy, that no one wears sneakers or jeans.

 When I studied abroad in college, I went to Switzerland and I packed like I was going to be spending an entire semester going to fancy dinners or nightclubs.
 It’s laughable now to think about it all.
 It’s really not like that.

-I hope that is what this post helps you figure out.
+I hope that is what this post helps you figure out what to wear in Italy in summer to enjoy a stress-free packing experience.
 Italy is one of my absolute favorite countries and while it’s certainly hot and sticky during the summer months, it’s also the perfect time of year to sit outside in the evenings with an Aperol Spritz and a platter full of cured meats and locally made cheeses.

 What’s the Weather Like in Italy in Summer?

 Of course, the what you wear in Italy in summer will depend largely on where you go.
 If you are headed south to Sicily, or even slightly north of there to the Amalfi Coast or Naples, it will be much hotter than up north in the mountain regions around Bergamo or Milan.
 I find places like Lake Como and Venice to be much cooler during this time of year than other parts of Italy.